Contributed to our organization by a Satanic Red Comrade

 lived in this happy century of enlightenment, rabid in Toulouse, brutal in Abbeville,

 and firmly entrenched in the highest law court of the capital.
-Call it,

 as you please, intolerance or superstition; every philosopher knew what it meant.